garrandall/popular-music-data/tracks/jigga-my-n-----jay-z.md

 (Jigga) What's my motherfuckin name?
 (Jigga) And who I'm rollin with huh?
-(My niggaz) Uh-huh-uh-uhh-uhh-uhh
+(My niggas) Uh-huh-uh-uhh-uhh-uhh
-Niggaz better get it right, bitches better get it right, who?
+Niggas better get it right, bitches better get it right, who?
 (Jigga) What's my motherfuckin name?
 (Jigga) And who I'm rollin with huh?
-(My niggaz) Uh-huh-uh-uhh-uhh-uhh
+(My niggas) Uh-huh-uh-uhh-uhh-uhh
-Niggaz better get it right, bitches better get it right
+Niggas better get it right, bitches better get it right

 I don't give a fuck
 If I sold one or one million, but I think you should Cause if I only sold one, then out comes the hood
 All black in the club, the outcome ain't good
-Them niggaz act like wolves, how come?
+Them niggas act like wolves, how come?
 They could Cause we don't drop hits, we drop bombs that smash
 Til the wrists is lit up, the arm looks like glass
 The necklace chipped up, the charm it flash